21 Best Oils For 4C Hair Growth

 Avocado Oil is extracted from the avocado fruit and is important due to its high-quality monounsaturated fats.
 The oil coats all the strands of hair making it shinier and stronger due to its lubricating nature.

-Avocado oil has the ability to penetrate deeply into hair strands and moisturize the hair.
+Avocado Oil has the ability to penetrate deeply into hair strands and moisturize the hair.

 Ylang Ylang Oil